Building social connections

 Project funders

-In addition, six Metro Vancouver jurisdictions (five municipalities and one First Nation) participated in workshops and contributed funding.
+In addition, six Metro Vancouver jurisdictions (five municipalities and one First Nation) participated in workshops and contributed funding for the original Building Social Connections toolkit.
 We are deeply grateful to the City of North Vancouver, City of Vancouver, City of Surrey, City of Burnaby, City of New Westminster, and Tsawwassen First Nation for their support and participation.